-- The Treasurer is responsible for establishing effective systems that control the receipt, collection and safeguarding of all monies to which the Association is entitled. - b) The Treasurer is responsible for segregating revenue control duties among volunteers to separate authorization, custody, record-keeping and control functions; taking into account the KPMHA organizational structure, volunteer availability, amount of revenue and acceptable levels of risk when doing so. - c) A listing of credit notes should be prepared by the Treasurer. - d) KPMHA discourages the remittance of cash through the mail, preferring: - I. Cheque - II.
-Money Order - III. e-Transfer - e) Cheques and money orders should be stamped immediately upon receipt: "For deposit only to the credit of KPMHA". - f) All monies received by KPMHA must be promptly deposited (at least once a week). - g) All monies received must be recorded promptly in the accounting system and kept in a safe or locked drawer from the time it is received until the time it is deposited. - h) A receipt must be issued when payment has been made by cheque or money order. - i) A receipt must be issued for a cash payment at the time of the exchange. - Gaming funds shall be kept in a separate bank account unless otherwise legislated.
+a) The VP-Admin and Finance Director is responsible for establishing effective systems that control the receipt, collection and safeguarding of all monies to which the Association is entitled.

+- b) The VP-Admin and Finance Director is responsible for segregating revenue control duties among volunteers to separate authorization, custody, recordkeeping and control functions; taking into account the KPMHA organizational structure, volunteer availability, amount of revenue and acceptable levels of risk when doing so. - c) A listing of credit notes should be prepared by the VP-Admin and Finance Director. - d) KPMHA discourages the remittance of cash through the mail, preferring: - I. Cheque - II.
+Money Order - III.
+E-Transfer - e) All monies received by KPMHA must be promptly deposited (at least once a week). - f) All monies received must be recorded promptly in the accounting system and kept in a safe or locked drawer from the time it is received until the time it is deposited - g) A copy of all registration deposits must be emailed to the registrar for input into HCR. - h) A receipt must be issued for a cash payment at the time of the exchange and signed by two (2) Directors. - i) All e-transfers are to be sent for auto deposit using the registrar@islanderhockey.ca email. - j) Once the registrar receives the e-transfer receipt, he/she is to email it to the Treasurer. - k) Gaming funds shall be kept in a separate bank account unless otherwise legislated.